sergmoro1/lisette-cost-calculator/README.md

          ['caption' => 'Child', 'image' => 'child.jpg', 'value' => '*1.3'],
        ],
    </pre>
-   If parameter value is a number, then it will be added to total sum.
+   If parameter <code>value</code> is a number, then it will be added to total sum.
    If befor number symbol "*" placed, then it is a coefficient.
-   All images should be placed in a folder /wp-content/plugins/lisette-cost-calculator/img/.
+   All images should be placed in a folder <code>/wp-content/plugins/lisette-cost-calculator/img/</code>.
-3. If caption too long add "small" parameter:
+3. If caption too long add <code>small</code> parameter:
    <pre>
    'question' => 'Model',
       'answers' => [
          ['caption' => 'with lifting mechanism', 'image' => 'with-lifting.jpg', 'value' => 230, 'small' => true],
        ],
    </pre>
-4. If parameter image is not specified, item will be printed without image.
+4. If parameter <code>image</code> is not specified, item will be printed without image.
    <pre>
    'question' => 'Price class',
       'answers' => [